 After an intensive process, the Patient Safety Movement Foundation Board of Directors selected three winners.
 The three prizes were awarded at the 5th Annual World Patient Safety, Science & Technology Summit, on Friday, February 4th, 2017.

-The goal was to receive a wide array of entries from a diverse group of stakeholders.
-After an intensive process, the Board of the Patient Safety Movement Foundation was pleased to select three winners who received their prizes at the 2016 World Patient Safety, Science and Technology Summit.
+This is the first year of this competition and the goal was to receive a wide array of entries from a diverse group of stakeholders.
+After an intensive process, the Board of the Patient Safety Movement Foundation is pleased to announce our winners, which were awarded their prizes at the 2016 World Patient Safety, Science & Technology Summit.